 Vanguard Software’s own Brian Lewis, a Ph.D. in analytics/optimization, shares his perspective on the meaning of IBP.
 Lewis was inspired by Niels van Hove’s recent post, “A New Definition for Integrated Business Planning.”
 In short, IBP is about promoting global optimization vs. local optimization, or the good of the whole organization over myopic devotion to the efficiency of any individual function.

-I just read Niels van Hove’s recent post “A New Definition for Integrated Business Planning” on Supply Chain Movement (http://www.supplychainmovement.com/a-new-definition-for-integrated-business-planning/), and it made me stop and think more carefully about what Integrated Business Planning (IBP) is and isn’t, and how our software products fits into it.
+I just read Niels van Hove’s recent post “A New Definition for Integrated Business Planning” on Supply Chain Movement (Click here to read), and it made me stop and think more carefully about what Integrated Business Planning (IBP) is and isn’t, and how our software products fit into it.

 I appreciate van Hove’s attempt to better define a phrase that is widely used by many people and that means something slightly different to all of them.
 He considers how to classify IBP.
 Is it a process?
 Systems thinking?
 A philosophy?
 And I like where he lands: it’s a planning philosophy.
 That designation recognizes that IBP is a way of thinking first and foremost, which I agree with.
 After some additional considerations, van Hove ends up with the following definition: